pago/pantr/README.markdown

-pantr is a simple php task automation and build tool
+pantr (formerly known as pake) is a simple php task automation and build tool
 ===============================

 With pantr you can manage automate tasks (for example the build process and distribution)